Espen Barth Eide: 2025

+2026

+Following the US strikes in Venezuela, Eide commented that the actions were in violation of international law, the Prohibition on the Use of Force of the UN Charter and state immunity.
+He also expressed support for the rejection of Nicolas Maduro's claimed victory at the 2024 Venezuelan presidential election and that a potential democratic transition should take precedence from the actual results of said election.

+Eide hosted Danish foreign minister Lars Løkke Rasmussen during his visit to Oslo and expressed Norwegian support for Denmark over the Greenland crisis.
+Furthermore, he stated that Norway and Denmark "will not be pressured through threats of American tariffs" and that they would work together with other countries threatened by American tariffs.

+At a press conference in February, Eide issued an apology after it was revealed that one of his sons had become an intern at the Norwegian embassy in Paris after he had failed to uphold impartiality rules and not asked the government to appoint an interim minister to overlook his son's application process.
+Prime Minister Jonas Gahr Støre expressed that he still had confidence in Eide and commended him for his willingness to solve the issue.

+In June, he hailed a budget agreement with the government's supporting parties in parliament which would seek to establish a trade ban against Israeli settlements in the West Bank.
+He called the proposal historic and described it as going further than any other European countries.
+According to him, it's also the first time the Norwegian government has presented a proposal to sanction Israeli settlements.
+The proposal has been sent for parliamentary hearing with a deadline for 19 September.
+Days ahead of the vote, he expressed optimism that the proposal would be passed and also pushed for individuals or companies who traded with settlers should face three years imprisonment.
+Around the same time, Norway joined eleven other countries in supporting sanctions against Israel.

 Chair of the Board, Centre for Humanitarian Dialogue

 In December 2013, Eide joined the board of the Centre for Humanitarian Dialogue (HD), a private diplomacy organisation whose mission is to help mitigate armed violence through dialogue and mediation.
 Since 2016 he was Vice Chair and from June 2019, he has been the chair of the board of the Centre for Humanitarian Dialogue.
 He resigned from this post when he was appointed minister on 14 October 2021.

 Board memberships, SIPRI and The Norwegian Atlantic Committee

 Eide was a member of the board of the Stockholm International Peace Research Institute (SIPRI) from 2017 to 2021, and was a board member of the Norwegian Institute of International Affairs (NUPI) from 2014 to 2017.
 From 2017 to 2021, he was a member of the board of the Norwegian Atlantic Committee and a member of the European Leadership Network (ELN) in London.